Only $25 per month impacts over 1000 animals. LEARN MORE.

 You wont believe whats considered "normal" to do to animals on modern farms.

-People watch our investigative footage of industrial farms and are appalled at the cruelty they’ve witnessed.
-The images shown are something straight out of a nightmare, so surely the farmworkers shown in these videos will be arrested, right?
+People watch our investigative footage of industrial farms and are shocked at the cruelty they’ve witnessed.
+The farmworkers shown in these videos will be arrested, right?
 We’re here to clear some things up—unfortunately, much of what is documented in undercover investigations is not only completely legal but also standard practice.
 Here are just a few examples:

 DEPOPULATION: “Depopulation” or “culling” is the mass killing of animals on a farm.
 Methods considered acceptable by the American Veterinary Association include exceptionally painful or prolonged methods such as suffocating the animals with foam or gas, manually slamming baby animals against the ground, and turning off the ventilation system in the barns and allowing the animals packed inside to slowly die of overheating.
 This has typically happened when animals are suspected of having a disease, like the bird flu, for example.
 However, recently hundreds of thousands of animals have been killed en masse due to breakdowns in the supply chain because of COVID-19.